cryptonotefoundation/cryptonote/README.md

 1. Compile on Windows
 2. Compile on other Ubuntu version except 14.04
 3. GUI wallet
-4. Web wallet
-5. Pool analytics via API
+4. Integration with Pool API

+Need Attention
+1. Extend MinerCoin code. to be working in manners.
+Low fees, fast transaction, a secure anonymous payment system.
+2. Blockchain website and domain hosting - unmodified public ledger of all MinerCoin tx.
+3. Cloud wallet service
+4. Listed on centralized exchange to be pair with fiat.
+5. More seed nodes hosting.

 ## Description
 MinerCoin is to be use as electronic payment system and not limited to it.
-With feauture such as anonymity, secure, borderless, decentralize, very low fees and fast transfer capabilities, giving Users total freedom of Use and Value.
-MinerCoin code is Open Source and avalaible to be maintain by Community. ♥️ Peace.
-Feel Free to contribute.
+With feauture such as anonymity, secure, borderless, decentralize, very low fees and fast transfer capabilities, giving Users their financial flexibility and experience MinerCoin Use and Value.
+MinerCoin code is Open Source and always avalaible to be maintain by Community ♥️ Consensus.
+You can contribute by seeding MinerCoin nodes on your PC while at the same time taking advantage of CPU Mining just within wallet.

 ## Preparation